opentofu/registry-ui/frontend/docs/providers/creating.md

 ## Manually (only for the adventurous)

-~> Support for programming languages other than Go is very limited.
-For production use we recommend using the Terraform Plugin Framework.
+~> Support for programming languages other than Go and bypassing the official SDK/framework is very limited.
+For production use we recommend using Go and the [Terraform Plugin Framework](https://developer.hashicorp.com/terraform/plugin/framework).

 OpenTofu supports providers written in any language as long as they can be compiled to a static binary.
 Providers written in languages that don't compile to a static binary may or may not work, depending on the host operating system.